-Assume the agent observes the outcome, i.e., $\winput$ states that $\outputs \in \belief$, and that it always faithfully reports that outcome, i.e., $\desire = \{f(\outputs)=\woutput\}$.
-In this case, we get If the agent does not always faithfully report $\outputs$, the resulting distribution may be biased.
-This occurs in many practical scenarios, such as when the agent assumes $\outputs$ to be obvious (e.g., the banana is yellow), when the agent is deceptive, or when the agent has noisy observations.
-Therefore, in practice, we cannot assume $\plm$ reflects an unbiased event distribution.
+Assume the agent observes the outcome, i.e., $\winput$ states that $\outputs \in \belief$, and it always faithfully reports that outcome, i.e., $\desire = \{f(\outputs)=\woutput\}$.
+Here, the average belief aligns with the intention, and we get $\plm(\woutput \mid \winput) = \pe(\outputs \mid \inputs)$.
+In practical scenarios, an agent does not always faithfully report $\outputs$, and the resulting distribution may be biased.
+This occurs when the agent assumes $\outputs$ to be obvious (e.g., the banana is yellow), when the agent is deceptive, or when the agent has noisy observations.
+Therefore, we cannot assume the output $\plm$ reflects an unbiased world distribution.

-\begin{myquote} In the coin example, $\winput$ states that a coin was tossed and an agent saw the outcome.
-If $\woutput$ states that the agent always reports the outcome then the resulting distribution will reflect the coin bias.
-Otherwise, a reporting bias might be added. \end{myquote}
+In the coin example, $\winput$ states an agent saw the outcome of a coin toss.
+If it also states that the agent always reports the outcome, the distribution should reflect the coin bias (=event distribution).
+Otherwise, reporting bias may be present.